rajeshuppala1449/CollBeet-Admin/docs/gcpcomputedeploy.md

     `mup deploy --verbose`

  **WooHoo!!** CollBeet Admin is now up and running on GCP Cloud.
-You can use either choose to keep using External IP as your preffered choice or setup HTTPs using a custom domain for more security.
+Further step include setting up HTTPs using a custom domain  with SSL for your deployed app on GCE, since Google Assistant does not allow REST API calls over HTTP.
+You can refer to this video, to setup a SSL Encrypted Custom Domain [here](https://www.youtube.com/watch?v=4iciq0ck8Ns).

 If successfull proceed to [setup stage](https://github.com/kalol-institute-of-technology/CollBeet-Admin#setup).
 If you are facing some issues in deployment, do try going through some of the following resources.

  ---